-Word of Life Club Scholarships
+Word of Life Club Scholarships \$750

 Students who earn the Steadfast Award or Creative Discipleship Award can receive scholarships from Piedmont International University.
-Certificates must be presented to the Financial Assistance Office.
-There is no award deadline.
+Certificates must be presented to the Financial Aid Office 30 days before the start of the semester.
+Award will be equally disbursed over four academic years.